0xnitz/0xnitz.github.io/_posts/2025-11-05-Pwning-Like-Moses-Hebrew-Shellcode.md

 ![](/assets/2025-11-05-Pwning-Like-Moses-Hebrew-Shellcode/file-20251105123025030.png)

-Perfect, byte 0x30 is '0' and in our special chars, and when paring it with a second byte we can xor two small values (thus inflicting less damage to our saved context in other registers).
+Nice, byte 0x30 is '0' and in our special chars, and when paring it with a second byte we can xor two small values (thus inflicting less damage to our saved context in other registers).

 ![](/assets/2025-11-05-Pwning-Like-Moses-Hebrew-Shellcode/file-20251105123128577.png)

 ![](/assets/2025-11-05-Pwning-Like-Moses-Hebrew-Shellcode/file-20251105123140246.png)

 Using `D6` is nice because we are xoring only the least significant 2 bytes of `rdx`, using `D7` we xor the second byte of `rbx` with the first of `rdx`.

 Perfect❗ This means we can use the second byte for free, and if we can find `Single Byte Opcodes` that suit our case we can create primitives to change and modify the registers, and push values to the stack, thus creating our chain to win!!

 ![](/assets/2025-11-05-Pwning-Like-Moses-Hebrew-Shellcode/file-20251105123440677.png)